Socialising and travel search trends: Google data analysts reveal all

-As Google Search trends across Europe, the Middle East, and Africa show, many people are exploring ways to socialize and travel again.
-Search interest for “bottomless brunch” has grown in the U.K. by over 955% year over year, and search interest for “packages including flights” has grown in South Africa by 1,100% year over year.
+As Google Search trends across Europe, the Middle East, and Africa show, many people are exploring ways to socialise and travel again.
+Search interest for “bottomless brunch” has grown in the U.K. by more than 10X year over year, and search interest for “packages including flights” has grown in South Africa by 12X year over year.
 Join the Insights Jam team, along with special guest Debadeep Bandyopadhyay, as they explore what these trends can mean for you and your brand.

 Ashley Wells: Hey, everyone.
 Thanks for joining today’s Insights Jam.
 We’ll be exploring Google Search trends specific to Europe, the Middle East, and Africa, also known as EMEA.
 My fellow consumer insights manager Samantha and I are going to react to what we hear and make some global connections.

 The Insights Jam team today includes Samantha Gelinas, consumer insights manager, and me, Ashley Wells, consumer insights manager.
 We’ve also got a special guest from EMEA: Debadeep, Google research analyst.

 All right, let’s get started.
 2022 Google Search trends from across EMEA showed a rise in people feeling ready to socialize and travel again.
 Let’s see what Deb has to say about it.

 Debadeep Bandyopadhyay: My name is Debadeep Bandyopadhyay.
 I’m a research analyst with Google Market Insights, London.
 We’re going to be discussing the rise in search interest for travel going out across Europe, Middle East, and Africa.
 But we are absolutely aware that there are some parts of Europe which are currently under duress, and these insights might not be relevant for them.